thindil/steamsky/bin/doc/MODDING.md

 - Attribute `healingtools`: name of item type used to healing members of that faction and in diseased bases events.
 Must be valid item type from *data/game.dat* file.
+- Attribute `healingskill`: name of skill used to healing members of that faction.
+Must be valid skill name from *data/game.dat* file
 - Tags `relation`: Relation of this faction with other faction.
 All factions must have this tags for each faction (even for self).
 - Attribute `faction` is faction index to which relation will be set.